grommet/grommet/src/js/components/List/README.md

 **action**

-Action will be something for the user to click on and interact
+The interactive element property for the user to be able to pass a
-       with within the list component
+      component within list.

 ```
 function